-The IFC is a comprehensive, stand-alone model code that regulates minimum fire safety requirements for new and existing buildings, facilities, storage and processes.
-The IFC addresses fire prevention, fire protection, life safety and the storage and use of hazardous materials in new and existing buildings, facilities and processes.
-The IFC provides a total approach of mitigating hazards in all buildings and sites, regardless of the hazard being indoors or outdoors.
+The International Fire Code® (IFC®) is a comprehensive, stand-alone model code that regulates minimum fire safety requirements for new and existing buildings, facilities, storage and processes.
+The IFC addresses fire prevention, fire protection, life safety and the storage and use of hazard-ous materials in new and existing buildings, facilities and processes.
+The IFC provides a total approach of mitigating hazards in all buildings and sites, regardless of the hazard being located indoors or outdoors.